thorpelawrence/npm-github-packages-auth-helper/README.md

 Compiled using [ncc](https://github.com/vercel/ncc), no need to have the npm dependencies installed locally.

-Make sure when extracting the archives, to also include the `build` folder next to the `npm-github-packages-helper`, which contains necessary native binaries for your platform.
+Make sure when extracting the archives, to also include the files alongside `npm-github-packages-helper`, which contain configs and necessary native binaries for your platform.

 ## Usage